Krishna2005-yadav/Crop-System/README.md

 # Vyron Smart Farming Assistant 🌾

-An AI-powered agricultural platform designed to help farmers grow smarter.
+An agricultural platform designed to help farmers grow smarter.
 This project integrates a Flask backend with a React (Vite + Tailwind CSS) frontend to provide real-time crop disease detection and data-driven crop recommendations.

 ## 🚀 Features